sandialabs/pvOps/docs/index.rst

 Introduction
 ============
-pvops contains a series of functions to facilitate fusion of text-based data with time series production data collected at photovoltaic sites.
-The package also contains example datasets and tutorials to help demonstrate how the functions can be used.
+pvops is a python package for PV operators & researchers.
+It is a collection of functions for working with text-based data from photovoltaic power systems.
+The library includes functions for processing text data as well as fusion of the text information with time series data for visualization of contextual details for data analysis.

 How to access pvops
 ========================
-pvops is available by running ``git clone https://github.com/tgunda/pvOps.git`` in a windows terminal.
-This option requires having `git <https://git-scm.com/>`_ installed.

-If you do not have git installed, or you just want to utilize the *pvops* functionality without contributing to the package, a popular choice is to install the python packaging using `pip`:

 +------------------------+
 |>  ``pip install pvops``|
 +------------------------+

+If you are interested in contributing to pvops, then you can also access this package through the GitHub repository: ``git clone https://github.com/tgunda/pvOps.git``.

 Text Subpackage Layout
 ======================